 In any given model run, demands associated with water rights reflect fixed assumptions regarding municipal service area land use, populations and agricultural irrigated acreages.
 However, demands differ annually according to variations in irrigation season temperature and precipitation.
 Time series of natural streamflows, temperature and precipitation, and downstream South Platte calls represent climatic and hydrologic variability based upon historical data (gage records, tree rings) or climate change modeling, depending on the modeling scenario.
-Within the model, demands associated with Boulder's water supply system are reduced in times of significant drought in accordance with Boulder's drought response triggers as depicted in Boulder's water supply system is assessed to determine if the number of years with water shortages exceed the number allowed under Boulder's water supply reliability criteria.
+Within the model, demands associated with Boulder's water supply system are reduced in times of significant drought in accordance with Boulder's drought response triggers as depicted in Boulder's Drought Plan.
+For any given BCWM modeled scenario, the simulated performance of Boulder's water supply system is assessed to determine if the number of years with water shortages exceed the number allowed under Boulder's water supply reliability criteria.